 3. Use It As A Fertilizer

 Strengthen your plant’s roots by using 1 teaspoon of peroxide with a gallon of water.
 The extra oxygen atom helps your plant’s roots absorb nutrients better.

 4. Hydrogen Peroxide Is a Great Pesticide

-Spray infected and diseased plants with 3% Hydrogen Peroxide.
-Make sure you use equal parts water and hydrogen peroxide, as this is the recipe that kills insect eggs.
+Spray infected and diseased plants with 3% hydrogen.
+Make sure you use equal parts water and peroxide, as this is the recipe that kills insect eggs.